 Deciding where to live in Singapore needs careful consideration, especially when you’ll most likely be locked into your house or apartment for two years.
 How about an East Coast condo?
 Here, we’ve put together a list of areas in the east of Singapore that will help you focus your search and ultimately allow you to make a more informed decision.
-For more ideas for your ideal neighbourhood, there’s the city, west, east south and a few gems a little further out for you to see too!
+There’s lots of things to do – everything from cool enrichment classes for kids (see below) to outdoor activities at East Coast Park.
+The area’s also renowned for good food!